Sewedo12/HackBio-Internship/Stage 2 task/Gene Expression Analysis and Functional Enrichment of Differentially Expressed Genes in Glioblastoma Cells.md

-## Title: Gene Expression Analysis and Functional Enrichment of Differentially Expressed Genes in Glioblastoma Cells”
+## Title: Gene Expression Analysis and Functional Enrichment of Differentially Expressed Genes in Glioblastoma Cells

 ## Background
 Glioblastoma (GBM) is the most common and aggressive malignant brain tumor in adults.
 It arises from astrocytes, cells that support neurons.
 GBMs are fast-growing, invasive tumors that make up about half of all malignant CNS cancers, posing significant treatment challenges.